 Interested Marine Park tourism operators are encouraged to review the available schemes and levels of certification and choose a scheme and certification level that best suits their own operations.

 Ecotourism Australia and EarthCheck each provide two levels of certification that are acceptable under the agency's assessment criteria for high standard tourism operations:

 - High standard tourism operations can be certified by Ecotourism Australia, at either the Ecotourism or Advanced Ecotourism levels.

 - High standard tourism operators can be certified by EarthCheck at either the EarthCheck Certified or EarthCheck Evaluate levels.
 Look for these logos:

 Are there benefits to becoming certified?

-The GBRMPA has developed benefits to both reward high standard operators and provide incentives for other operators to improve their performance.
-The major benefit offered by the GBRMPA is an extended permit term of 15 years for tourism program permits.
+The agency has developed benefits to both reward high standard operators and provide incentives for other operators to improve their performance.
+The major benefit offered by the Great Barrier Reef Marine Park Authority (GBRMPA) is an extended permit term of 20 years for tourism program permits.

-Operators who are certified with the ECO Certification Program (Ecotourism and Advanced Ecotourism levels) and wish to apply for a 15-year permit for a certified tourism product will need to complete the usual Marine Parks permit application form and provide evidence of certification.
-The application will be assessed as normal and an assessment fee will apply.
+Operators who are certified by either of the above schemes and qualify to become a recognised high standard tourism operator, can be eligible to apply for a 20-year permit for a certified tourism product.
+Applicants will need to complete the Marine Parks permit application form and provide evidence of their certification.
+The application will be assessed as per standard assessment timeframes and an assessment fee will apply.

-In addition, certified operators are listed on GBRMPA's website and are showcased at various trade events (for example, the Australian Tourism Exchange) and in publications (for example, the Australian Ecotourism Directory).
+In addition, certified operators are listed on our website and are showcased at various trade events (for example, the Australian Tourism Exchange).